dtianyou/dtianyou.github.io/content/en/posts/202501monthly.md

 +++
 date = '2025-02-01T23:52:31-05:00'
 draft = false
-title = 'Jan 25 monthly'
-lang = 'en'
-type = "post"
-tags = ['monthly']
+title = 'Jan 25 - New Semester & The Plan to Become an MLE' lang = 'en' type = "post" tags = ['monthly']